DGKSK8LIFE/FRC-Utils/README.md

 # FRC-Utils

-An FRC library made by AwtyBots (FRC team 5829).
-Any team is welcome to use or contribute to this code.
+An FRC library made by AwtyBots (FRC Team 5829).
+Any team is welcome to use and/or contribute to this code.

 ## Features